 Recommission: If you are applying for a recommission and your current commission end date is on or after June 3, 2018, you must use the new notary application with the revision date “Rev. 6/2018” in the upper left box of the application.

-Deliver your completed application, or applications, if applying for e-Notarization, and $52 payment (fee waived for government notaries; see Ordering and Payment) to:
+Deliver your completed application, or applications, if applying for e-Notarization, and $52 payment (fee waived for government notaries; see Ordering and Payment) to one of the office locations below:

 Note: Please allow approximately 10 business days for processing AFTER the application has been received by this office.
 Walk in customers may deliver the documents and pay the filing fee.
 However, please be aware the application process may take up to 10 business days to complete.